fcavallarin/domdig/README.md

 ## DOMDig
-DOMDig is a DOM XSS scanner that runs inside the Chromium web browser and can scan single page applications (SPA) recursively.
+DOMDig is a DOM XSS scanner that runs inside the Chromium web browser and it can scan single page applications (SPA) recursively.
+Unlike other scanners, DOMDig can crawl any webapplication (including gmail) by keeping track of DOM modifications and XHR/fetch/websocket requests and it can simulate a real user interaction by firing events.
+During this process, XSS payloads are put into input fields and their execution is tracked in order to find injection points and the related URL modifications.
 It is based on [htcrawl](https://htcrawl.org), a node library powerful enough to easily crawl a gmail account.